Recent Scientific Publications

 Ghio, A., Senn, J., Giordano-Spring, S., & Cho, C. H. (2024).
 Diversity at the top: Evidence on board composition and representation.
 In M. Magnan & G. Michelon (Eds.),Handbook on Corporate Governance and Corporate Social Responsibility(pp. 345–358).
 Edward Elgar Publishing.https://doi.org/10.4337/9781802208771.00037

 The purpose of this study is to investigate whether companies “walk the talk” when it comes to corporate governance and diversity.
 Using a sample of French publicly traded companies from 2012 and 2021, we analyze i) diversity in board composition and ii) CEO disclosure regarding diversity in their annual report letters.
 Despite growing societal pressure to increase diversity in organizations, our results show that over a ten-year period, companies have made almost no progress in terms of the age and ethnic diversity of board members, while we observe greater diversity in terms of gender.
 When it comes to the CEO letter, which sets the strategic direction for the company, we still observe little mention of diversity.
-Moreover, most of the images associated with the letter present a portrait of a white, Western, male CEO.
-Overall, our findings help to challenge the current organizational rhetoric about diversity in corporate governance by showing that diversity at the top is still limited.
+Moreover, most of the images associated with the letter depict a white, Western, male CEO.
+Overall, our findings help challenge the current organizational rhetoric about diversity in corporate governance by showing that diversity at the top remains limited.

 Mawadia, Anass, andEggrickx, Ariel(2023).
 “Crises, Resource Scarcity, and Adaptability: Toward a Multi-level Bricolage.”
 In Torben Juul Andersen (ed.), *Responding to Uncertain Conditions: New Research on Strategic Adaptation*, Emerald Publishing Limited, pp. 157–179. doi:10.1108/978-1-80455-964-220231008